How a GitHub Actions Cache Hit Skipped Our Tests and Shipped a Regression to 12,000 Users

 ══════════════════════════════════════════════════════════════════════

-The node_modules cache should be bound to the lockfile — that's standard and correct.
+The node_modules cache should be bound to the lockfile.
+That's standard.
 But the Jest transform cache stores compiled TypeScript and JSX artifacts for each source file.
-When new source files are added, the transform cache must be invalidated.
-Binding it to the lockfile hash meant it only invalidated when dependencies changed, not when application code or test files changed.
+When new source files are added, the transform cache has to be invalidated.
+Binding it to the lockfile hash meant it only invalidated when dependencies changed, not when application code or tests changed.
+Which, for a team shipping features faster than dependencies, is basically never.

 The fix addressed three distinct problems: wrong cache scope, missing source-file invalidation, and no floor on the test count.
-Here is the corrected workflow:
+Corrected workflow below.

 jobs: